 We made it to Dick’s Pass at 9:35 AM.
 As I mentioned earlier, after passing the Desolation sign we had come across nearly no one.
 The only other parties we did encounter up to this point, all shortly before reaching the summit, were a small group of day-hikers, and soon afterward, a fully loaded solo trekker.
 Interestingly, all of them were obviously French, which we picked up during an exchange of hellos.

 After a short break at the top to take in the view and drop our packs for a bit, we were about to reload and begin our descent on the east side of the mountain, when a large company of trail runners—maybe two dozen of them in a tight, fast-moving gaggle—suddenly materialized.
 Heading purposefully for the west edge of the ridge from which we had just come, we flagged down one of them passing by, and asked her if she might know how far we had to go to reach Meeks Bay, a question we already knew the answer to but in our state of semi-delirium had all but forgotten.
 Glancing at her running watch, she said about six miles, and then took off like a shot to rejoin her group, which was now disappearing over the west horizon.
 Either in the commotion our question had been misconstrued, or her watch was wildly inaccurate; as we would discover/remember later, we were over twice that distance from our final destination.
-Under the circumstances, however, although ignorance was nowhere near bliss, it was still a hell of a lot better than the truth, as receiving the knowledge that we in fact had at least another twelve miles to trudge would not have made us happier campers.
+Under the circumstances, however, although ignorance was nowhere near bliss, it was still a hell of a lot better than the truth, as knowing at that time we had at least another twelve miles to trudge would not have made us happier campers.
 So, re-energized by the encouraging, entirely false information, we initiated our descent.

 Dropping over the east side of the ridge, what instantly caught our attention was the snow.
 As far as we could see and in every direction there were frosty dust piles of white, which made for a dreamlike setting.
 Below is one of more than a few shots I took while we made our way down this pleasant yet all too brief mile of so of the trail.